How It All Began…

-What started as a Lawnmower engine used to craft the first go-kart in 1956 has now evolved to the amazingly fast electric Pro-karts used by Autobahn.
+What started as a Lawnmower engine used to craft the first go-kart in 1956 has now evolved into the amazingly fast electric Pro-karts used by Accelerate.

 There are even huge competitions worldwide such as the American E-Kart Championship which is hosted Annually.
-It brings over 20 participating tracks champions to battle it out in electric go-karts under one roof to determine the Nation’s best.
-The entry into championships like this are local leagues held at indoor electric go kart tacks across the US.
+It brings over 20 participating track champions to battle it out in electric go-karts under one roof to determine the Nation’s best.
+The entry into championships like this is through local leagues held at indoor electric go-kart tracks across the US.